-The sensor coverage area is up to 28 in (70 cm) from the front bumper.
+The sensor coverage area is up to 47 in (120 cm) from the bumper.

-If your vehicle is in reverse (R), the front parking aid detects objects and provides an audible warning when your vehicle is moving at a low speed and when an object is moving toward your vehicle, for example, another vehicle at a low speed.
+If your vehicle is in reverse (R), the front parking aid detects objects when your vehicle is moving at a low speed or an object is moving toward your vehicle and provides an audible warning, for example another vehicle at a low speed.
 If your vehicle remains stationary for a few seconds, the audible warning turns off.
 Visual indication is always active in reverse (R).

-If your vehicle is in any forward gear, the front parking aid provides audible warnings and a visual indication when your vehicle is moving at a speed of 5 mph (8 km/h) or below and the system detects an object within the detection zone.
+If your vehicle is in any forward gear, the front parking aid provides audible warnings and visual indication when your vehicle is moving at a speed of 5 mph (8 km/h) or below and the system detects an object within the detection zone.
 If your vehicle remains stationary for a few seconds, the visual indication and audible warning turns off.
+If the object is detected within the red zone, the visual indicators remain active.

-If your vehicle is in neutral (N), the front and rear sensors provide a visual indication only when your vehicle is moving below a speed of 5 mph (8 km/h) and the system detects obstacles inside the detection areas.
+If your vehicle is in neutral (N), the front and rear sensors provide visual indication only when your vehicle is moving below a speed of 5 mph (8 km/h) and obstacles are detected inside the detection areas.
 Once your vehicle stops, the visual indication and audible warning stops after a few seconds.